ARIEL (Atmospheric Remote‐sensing Infrared Exoplanet Large‐survey)

 ARIEL (Atmospheric Remote‐sensing Infrared Exoplanet Large‐survey) Mission

 In March 2018, ESA selected ARIEL as part of its Cosmic Vision plan.
 The mission addresses one of the key themes of Cosmic Vision: What are the conditions for planet formation and the emergence of life?
-The nature of planets orbiting stars in other systems will be the focus for ESA’s fourth medium-class science mission, to be launched in mid 2028.
+The nature of planets orbiting stars in other systems will be the focus for ESA’s fourth medium-class science mission.
 1)

 Thousands of exoplanets have already been discovered with a wide range of masses, sizes and orbits, but there is no apparent pattern linking these characteristics to the nature of the parent star.
 In particular, there is a gap in our knowledge of how the planet’s chemistry is linked to the environment where it formed, or whether the type of host star drives the physics and chemistry of the planet’s evolution.

 ARIEL will address fundamental questions on what exoplanets are made of and how planetary systems form and evolve by investigating the atmospheres of hundreds of planets orbiting different types of stars, enabling the diversity of properties of both individual planets as well as within populations to be assessed.